Denyse Thomasos: Career and works

-Thomasos was known for architectural structures and wall paintings.
+Thomasos was known for architectionic structures and wall paintings.
+Due to the partially figurative nature of her work, Thomasos' art style has been described as "semi-abstractionist" by writer Esi Edugyan and as "representational abstraction" by curator Ben Portis.
+Thomasos often preferred site-specific installations over standard exhibitions.
 Her work was, in part, inspired by travel, slavery and its psychological impact on people of color, and the prison-industrial complex.
 Thomasos researched and photographed super-max jail sites during the Bush years.

+She was a professor at the Tyler School of Art at Temple University in Philadelphia, and Associate Professor of Art at Rutgers University's Arts, Culture and Media Department from 1995 to 2012.